njokinjeri/impractical-series/eyes/README.md

 A playful interactive demo where two eyes follow your mouse pointer in real-time.

-Features realistic pupils, subtle light glare, and blinking animations for a lifelike effect.
+Features: slit-like pupils, subtle light glare, and blinking animations for a lifelike effect.

 **Built with**: HTML, CSS, and JavaScript.
 CSS variables are used to track the mouse position in real-time.